Danlino/uchart/README.md

 - N is 1-based (first column = 1)
 - If a line has fewer than `N` columns, it is skipped

+Can now include time unit modifier [y]ear, [m]onth, [d]ay, [H]our, [M]inute, [S]econd.
+Values within the same time period are summed into one bar.
+Example: '5H' or 'H5' = total for that hour from timestamp data.
+This function excels at aggregating and visualizing high volumes of discrete events over time periods.
+For example: counting errors, requests, or status changes per minute/hour/day in log files.

 ---
 **-l**, --no-legend